FabriceSalvaire/wikijs-fork/README.md

 ## Modifications

 - **Page Creation**

+  To make the workflow faster...
-  - To make workflow faster, an user profile setting was added to disable the editor selector modal and use Markown by default.
+  - An user profile setting was added to disable the editor selector modal and use Markown by default.
 Actually, the setting value is stored in a cookie.
 It should be stored in db, but it requires more coding...
-  - The folder of the current page is used to initialize the path of a new page, instead of "/new-page".
-A click on a folder resets the path instead to concatenate the folder and the filename.
+  - It is cumbersome to have to click many times to create a page (expand the folder tree).
+For this reason, the folder of the current page is used to initialize the path of a new page, instead of "/new-page".
+A click on a folder resets the path instead to concatenate the folder and the filename (I don't understand the reason of this behaviour).
+Notice, you can open a browser tab by folder to simulate a working directory.

 - **Markdown Editor**
-  - Set the Emacs [keymap](https://codemirror.net/5/doc/manual.html#keymaps) for CodeMirror
+  - Set the Emacs [keymap](https://codemirror.net/5/doc/manual.html#keymaps) for CodeMirror (Vi and Sublime Text are also available).
+Of course, it will not transform your browser to an evil editor but it is much better and just one line of code...
+Notice some commands work poorly.
-  - Set a shortcut `Ctrl-Enter` to insert at cursor `</br>`
+  - Set a shortcut `Ctrl-Enter` to insert at cursor `</br>` which is useful to force line breaking.
+  - Link insertion: use the page title instead of its slug (I don't understand the reason of this behaviour).

 # Build Process